 As we work our way through temporary inconveniences for the sake of the health of all, we remind you that “church” is not where we go once each week, it's who we ARE.
 Together, as Church, we will pray and sing and carry each other along as well as our most vulnerable friends and neighbors, trusting in the mercy of God and in the desire for the well-being of all creation.
 Meanwhile, your continued support of the developing needs of our local ministries as well as our shared mission here are both appreciated, as you are able, in these times!
 Offerings can still be made electronically through the Vanco link on our website or by a check mailed to the office.
 Thank you for all the ways you are being Church both inside and outside our building.
 Stay tuned as we continue to update you about events, and don't hesitate to call with your questions.

 Let’s pray… Lord, in these trying and challenging times, help us to be mindful of our own fragility and that of our neighbors.
 As we seek to be good citizens and neighbors, teach us to lean on our faith, to refrain from oversimplifying or complicating the issues at hand, to practice grace, and to look for ways to be your hands, feet, and voice in the meantime.
 We ask your presence with all public servants and those on the front lines of responding to the current crisis.
 Help us to do our part – no matter how small that may seem to be.
 May Christ guide us in all our efforts.
 In Jesus’ name, Amen

 The Holy Trinity Visioning Council, Pastors, and Staff

-We will not have children’s, youth or adult ministries on-site at the church until further notice, but we are gathering and providing resources in alternative ways!
+Our children’s, youth, and adult small group ministries are gathering and providing resources in various ways!
 Please visit the banner under ‘Ministries’ for videos and more information on specific ministries.